 When I visited McLoons Lobster Shack in South Thomaston, Maine, it was everything I wanted in a lobster shack.

-If you’re looking for an authentic Maine experience, this is the place to go.
 I could see the lobster boats bobbing in the water while I waited for my order.

 The lobster roll was fresh and packed with huge pieces of lobster, served with mayo and butter, and a side of coleslaw.